datasig-ac-uk/Sepsis_Label_Extraction/src/database/README.md

 The script `./docker/00_define_database_environment.sh` contains relevant environment variables for connecting to PostgreSQL.
 It should not be necessary to change the values of MIMIC_POSTGRES_PORT and MIMIC_POSTGRES_PASSWORD.
 However, you should change MIMIC_DATA_PATH to the path containing the MIMIC-III data files you downloaded previously.
 In addition, you should change POSTGRESQL_DATA_PATH to a newly created directory which will be used to store the database.

-To initialise the PostgreSQL installation with a new database for storing MIMIC-III data, invoke the script with
+To initialise the PostgreSQL installation with a new database for storing MIMIC-III data, run the following command:
 ```console
 (cd docker && ./10_initialise_mimic_database.sh)
 ```